 Research – We may use or disclose health information under certain circumstances for medical research purposes.
 We will obtain your written authorization to use or disclose your health information for research purposes except when (a) our use or disclosure was approved by an Institutional Review Board (IRB); (b) we obtain the written agreement of a researcher that (i) the information being sought is necessary to prepare a research protocol; (ii) the use or disclosure of your health information is being used only for preparing to conduct a research project, for example, to help them look for patients with specific medical needs, as long as the health information reviewed does not leave the Georgia Poison Center; or (c) the health information sought by the researcher only relates to patients who are deceased and the researcher agrees in writing that the use or disclosure is necessary for the research.
 In certain circumstances we may contact you to ask you to participate in a research project if you meet certain requirements of the study.

 As indicated, certain research studies will be subject to a special approval process by the IRB.
 This process evaluates a proposed study and its use of health information, trying to balance the research needs with patients’ need for privacy of their health information.
 In almost all clinical trial studies where you participate personally in the study we will seek authorization from you for use or disclosure of your health information.
+You can visit the Precision for Medicine website to get more information on how clinical trials normally get performed.

 As Required By Law – We may use or disclose health information when required to do so by federal, state or local law.